So where does one start on this journey?

 Why do people turn to DNA testing to try and find their birth parents?
 The simple answer is that performing DNA testing helps one scientifically prove a biological relationship exists between two people.
 However, the further out our individual cousins fall on the familial cousin chart the weaker it becomes to trust the results in ways in which we want them to help.

 Before understanding how to read DNA results, you first have to learn the differences between the different DNA testing companies.
 The types of DNA testing companies that we recommend that you use are, what some of us refer to as, "the big three".
 They are AncestryDNA, Family Tree DNA, and 23andMe.
 All three offer what’s called an autosomal DNA test.
 There are even more up and coming DNA testing companies; like MyHeritage.
 Each company has a unique database of potential cousins in their results.
+Understand that these companies do not share their databases with one another.
+So taking a test at each one of them, or taking advantage of possibly transferring a test you took from one company to another, may be the best route to consider.

 The autosomal test analyzes your entire genome—all 23 pairs of chromosomes—as opposed to only looking at the Y-chromosome or mitochondrial DNA (which makes other types of tests gender specific).
 Your autosomal chromosomes carry genetic information from both your parents that are passed down through the generations.
 Results may vary, but most offer the ability to see fairly accurately about five generations back.
 Yet, it is never really clear which side the cousins in your DNA results are from; your birth mother or birth father.
 That takes time to work out which side seems to belong to one group of people and another (maternal or paternal) with practice.